juliomc23/play-with-assembler/README.md

 ## 2. Develop a game

-This project must be developed in teams of 4 people.
+This project must be developed in teams of 3 or 4 people.
 Each team should choose and develop one of the following games explained below:

 ## <b>GAME 1: wordle</b>
 In this game, you will generate a similar game to [Wordle](https://wordle.danielfrg.com/).
 In this game, the user has to guess the hidden word by picking up the different available letter from the alphabet.